AlwaysJolly/JollysTextures/README.md

 Pedro Pascal - Totem of Undying

+Swirly - Totem of Undying

-Lollipop - Totem of Undying
+Switch - Totem of Undying

 More to be added in future.
 Up to date as of 1.3.4